-- Heavily loading a vehicle or towing a trailer may reduce fuel economy at any speed. - Carrying unnecessary weight may reduce fuel economy (approximately 0.4 km/L [1 mpg] is lost for every 180 kg [400 lb] of weight carried). - Adding certain accessories to your vehicle (for example bug deflectors, rollbars/light bars, running boards, ski/luggage racks) may reduce fuel economy. - Using fuel blended with alcohol may lower fuel economy. - Fuel economy may decrease with lower temperatures during the first 12-16 km (8-10 miles) of driving. - Driving on flat terrain offers improved fuel economy as compared to driving on hilly terrain. - Transmissions give their best fuel economy when operated in the top cruise gear and with steady pressure on the gas pedal. - Close windows for high speed driving.
+- Heavily loading a vehicle or towing a trailer may reduce fuel economy at any speed. - Carrying unnecessary weight may reduce fuel economy (approximately 1 mpg [0.4 km/L] is lost for every 400 lb [180 kg] of weight carried). - Adding certain accessories to your vehicle (for example bug deflectors, rollbars/light bars, running boards, ski/luggage racks) may reduce fuel economy. - Using fuel blended with alcohol may lower fuel economy. - Fuel economy may decrease with lower temperatures during the first 8-10 miles (12-16 km) of driving. - Driving on flat terrain offers improved fuel economy as compared to driving on hilly terrain. - Transmissions give their best fuel economy when operated in the top cruise gear and with steady pressure on the gas pedal.

+· Close windows for high speed driving.